About Us

 Skip-a-Long Childhood Centers

-Skip-a-Long Childhood Centers are dedicated to making sure every child is prepared for success in school and in life.
-Five campuses in Davenport, IA, Milan, IL, Moline, IL and Rock Island, IL serve nearly 800 children ages six weeks to 12 years old every day.
-All five campuses are Nationally Accredited, and all hold the highest ratings attainable through the Iowa Quality Rating System and Illinois' ExceleRate.
-With full-time infant and toddler care, preschool, before/after school care and full-day summer programs, Skip-a-Long early care and education centers provide a high quality, caring learning environment where children thrive.
+SAL's Skip-a-Long Childhood Centers are dedicated to making sure every child is prepared for success in school and in life.
+With campuses in Davenport, IA, Milan, IL, Moline, IL and Rock Island, IL, Skip-a-Long Childhood Centers serve children ages six weeks to 12 years old.
+Our campuses are Nationally Accredited.
+In Illinois, our centers are Gold Circle, the highest quality rating attainable through Illinois' ExceleRate.
+In Iowa, our Davenport Center has earned a 3 on Iowa Quality for Kids (IQ4K®), Iowa’s Quality Rating and Improvement System.
+With full-time infant and toddler care, preschool, before/after school care and full-day summer programs, Skip-a-Long Childhood Centers provide high quality, caring early care and learning environments where children thrive.

-The Home Child Care Network (HCCN) was started in 1996 to support families needing non-traditional hours of child care (1st, 2nd, 3rd shifts, weekends, holidays).
+SAL's Home Child Care Network (HCCN) was started in 1996 to support families needing non-traditional hours of child care (1st, 2nd, 3rd shifts, weekends, holidays).
 HCCN works with licensed family child care providers to offer free support, supplies, and training resources so children in a home setting receive the same high quality care as children in center-based programs.
-HCCN offers free consultation and support to licensed family child care homes in 12 counties in Illinois, from the Quad Cities to Peoria, IL.
+HCCN offers free consultation and support to licensed family child care homes serving Illinois families in 16 counties in Illinois and Scott County, Iowa, from the Quad Cities to central Illinois.
 HCCN Coordinators provide curriculum, CPR/First Aid training, professional development opportunities, assistance with the ExceleRate Illinois quality rating system application process, and one-on-one coaching on a variety of early childhood development topics.
 With this help, licensed family child care providers further their businesses while supporting the needs and education of children.
 HCCN Coordinators also work with parents/guardians needing child care on Child Care Assistance Program application processes and make referrals to the high quality licensed homes in the Network to best meet families' needs.

 Early Head Start Child Care Partnerships

-Early Head Start Child Care Partnerships (EHS CCP) is a new program to SAL as of 2021.
+In 2021, Early Head Start Child Care Partnerships (EHS CCP) became a core early learning and education program of SAL serving Rock Island, Henry and Mercer Counties.
 This federally funded grant program provides comprehensive services to low-income children and families.
 Early Head Start specifically serves families with children age birth - 3 years in centers and birth - 4 years in child care homes.
-Child care services are offered in our Illinois Skip-a-Long centers, partner center, P&J Tender Care, as well as Home Child Care Network home providers.
-We also offer a home visiting program for expecting parents which includes individualized home vistits and socialization events with other families.
+Child care services are offered in our Illinois Skip-a-Long centers; partner centers P&J Tender Care and the Aldridge Early Learning Center, as well as SAL Home Child Care Network home providers.
+We also offer a home visiting program for expecting parents which includes individualized home visits and socialization events with other families.
 Comprehensive services include support staff in Early Childhood Education, Health and Nutrition, Mental Health/Disabilities, and Family, Parent, and Community Engagement.

-SAL Child Care Connection & Child Care Resource and Referral of Midwestern Illinois
+Child Care Connection of Central Illinois & Child Care Resource and Referral of Midwestern Illinois

-SAL Child Care Connection (SALCCC) and Child Care Resource and Referral of Midwestern Illinois (CCRR) are "sister programs" funded by the Illinois Department of Human Services to support families needing quality, affordable child care and to assist licensed and license-exempt child care centers and homes in Illinois with meeting quality standards.
-SALCCC serves the nine-county area surrounding Peoria, IL, and CCRR works with the seven counties surrounding the Illinois Quad Cities area.
-Both programs offer databases of all licensed and license-exempt child care options for parents, and both work with famlies who apply for the Child Care Assistance Program (CCAP).
+Child Care Connection of Central Illinois (CCCCI) and Child Care Resource and Referral of Midwestern Illinois (CCRRMI) are "sister programs" funded by the Illinois Department of Human Services to support families needing quality, affordable child care and to assist licensed and license-exempt child care centers and homes in Illinois with meeting quality standards.
+CCCCI serves the nine-county area surrounding Peoria, IL, and CCRR works with the seven counties surrounding the Illinois Quad Cities area.
+Both programs offer databases of all licensed and license-exempt child care options for parents, and both work with families who apply for the Child Care Assistance Program (CCAP).
 Quality Teams at both locations offer support and resources for child care providers, to make sure they have what they need to provide high quality early care and education services.
 By hosting training sessions and conferences, collaborating with community organizations, and issuing Quality Grants to providers who qualify, both programs ensure communities are caring for and teaching children so they are prepared for success in school.

 Administration Office